 Bloatware is the extra software found in an operating system that slows down your PC, consumes space on the hard drive, and is of no use whatsoever.
 If this is true, then removing such software will only improve your system’s performance.

 With advancements and new features in the Windows 11 OS, Microsoft is adding more apps and tools for user convenience.
 However, the average user rarely uses much of the software found within the OS.

-Is it Safe to Remove Bloatware?
+Is it safe to remove bloatware?

-Bloatware is defined as software which you do not need but is present on your system anyway.
+Bloatware is defined as software that you do not need but is present on your system anyway.
 Although some of the additional applications may be necessary, such as Calculator, Calendar, etc., you still may never use them and are only slowing down your system while running processes in the background.